deepakshinde/darksea/README.md

 ## Customization

 This theme sets up Bootstrap variables that you may want to tweak for your own needs.
 You can override these variables by doing the following.

+## Considerations

+Below are some assumptions and decisions that were made in the development of this theme.
+Familiarize yourself with these so you know whether this theme is okay to use in your project.

+### Flexbox

+TODO: Describe how we use flexbox for layout, but not the Bootstrap flexbox option... yet.